17 October 2012

 If Things Don't Work Out, Stay True To Your Passion

 I think the thing that I most respect about Jobs is that he could have washed away in some type of mid life crisis.
 He was fired from Apple, the company he founded.
 Insanely rich and with plenty of options, there were many ways the rest of his life could have unfolded.
-Instead he stayed true to his passion and began some exercise programs (among other things.)
+Instead he stayed true to his passion.
 This is my favorite Jobs quote although "Do you want to sell sugar water for the rest of your life, or do you want to come with me and change the world?" is also pretty good (in recruiting a Pepsi exec to become Apple CEO).

 "But it turned out that getting fired from Apple was the best thing that could have ever happened to me.
 The heaviness of being successful was replaced by the lightness of being a beginner again, less sure about everything.
 It freed me to enter one of the most creative periods of my life."